John Hargrave (judge)

 He was appointed a judge of the Supreme Court of New South Wales on 22 June 1865 but his swearing-in was boycotted by the New South Wales Bar.
 He was the Judge in divorce appointed to the Divorce Division of the Court.
 He proved to be a disaster on the bench and he admitted that he did not sit before 11am or work after 1pm.
 He retired as a judge in 1881.

-He became reader in general jurisprudence at the University of Sydney and gave his first lecture on 3 August 1858.
+He became reader in general jurisprudence at the University of Sydney, becoming the colony's first law lecturer on 3 August 1858.
 His course of twenty lectures were published in 1878.